Home to secondary school transport

 * In accordance with the coordinates of the Basic Land and Property Unit on the National Land and Property Gazetteer.

-Where a school/academy operates on two sites, the site the child will attend for the majority of the academic year for which transport is applied will be the site used for the purpose of measurement of home to school/academy distance (with the exception of Greenfield Community College, Newton Aycliffe and Shildon sites, Sherburn Village Primary School, Sherburn Village site and Sherburn Hill site, Bluebell Meadows Primary School, Trimdon Village and Trimdon Grange sites).
+Where a school/academy operates on two sites, the site the child will attend for the majority of the academic year for which transport is applied will be the site used for the purpose of measurement of home to school/academy distance.
+If you apply for a school place for your child at Greenfield Community College - Newton Aycliffe and Shildon sites, please contact us to discuss transport arrangements.

 See thefor full details.

-For secondary school children who are eligible for free school meals, or whose parents receive their maximum level of Working Tax Credit, free transport will be provided to:
+For secondary school children who are eligible for free school meals, or whose parents receive their maximum level of Working Tax Credit or any level of Universal Credit, free transport will be provided to:

 - one of the three nearest suitable qualifying schools, if that school is more than two but less than six miles from the child's home, or